“The music is not in the notes but in the silence between.” Wolfgang Amadeus Mozart

 You Send Me

 "You Send Me" was written by Sam Cooke's brother, Charles "LC" Cooke.
-The song ranked number 115 in Rolling Stone magazine's 2004 list of the "500 Greatest Songs of All Time."
+The song ranked 115 in Rolling Stone magazine's 2004 list of the "500 Greatest Songs of All Time."
 In that article, Art Garfunkel said about Cooke's hit,

 "I must have sung 'You Send Me' to myself walking up and down stairwells at least a thousand times.
 It was on the charts right when I had my first little success with Paul Simon as Tom and Jerry.
 I was just a kid, calling on radio stations for promotional purposes, and all I heard was 'You Send Me.'
 Sam was great to sing along with.
 He was my hero."